Fermented Chicken Feed | The Health Benefits

-Fermented chicken feed is easy to make for your flock.
+Fermenting chicken feed is an easy and much healthier for your flock.
 The fermented whole grains provide good gut health, requires less feed per serving, and is a way to extend the nutrients of the grains.
-Not to mention, fermented feed can also be fed to water fowl, guineas, turkeys, and quail.
+Not to mention, fermented grains can also be fed to water fowl, guineas, turkeys, and quail.
 When organic chicken feed is fermented, especially whole grains, there is no healthier option to offer.

 A Quick Rundown on Fermentation